 Based on our CEO's annual performance review and the individual performance of each of our named executive officers, our board approved the annual profit sharing allocation reflected in the "Summary Compensation Table" and notes thereto.
-The aggregate bonus amounts reflected in the Summary Compensation Table are approximately 51% to 92% higher than amounts for fiscal 2006.
-The Partnership's primary performance measure is adjusted EBITDA.
-Adjusted EBITDA for profit sharing allocation purposes in fiscal year 2007 exceed fiscal year 2006 by \$14.3 million or 26% and exceeded internal expectations by \$17.6 million or 34%
+The aggregate profit sharing amounts reflected in the Summary Compensation Table are approximately 10% lower than the bonus amounts for fiscal 2007.
+One of the partnership's primary performance measure is adjusted EBITDA.
+Adjusted EBITDA for profit sharing calculation purposes in fiscal year 2008 declined by 20.4% versus fiscal 2007 but exceeded fiscal 2006 by 1.3%.
+Net customer attrition is also used to measure the Partnership's performance.
+Net customer attrition improved by 12% and 33%, respectively, as compared to fiscal 2007 and fiscal 2006.